microsoft/vstest-docs/docs/contribute.md

 > test.cmd -c release
 ```

-If you want to run a perticular test.
+If you want to run a particular test.
 Eg: Test Name that contains Blame in Acceptance test

 ```
-> test.cmd -p accept -f net451 -filter disable
+> test.cmd -p accept -f net451 -filter blame
 ```

 ## Deployment